-One IP category - center of gravity Others are supplementary but very valuable to
+One IPR category is center of gravity and more important.

+Other IPR categories are then supplementary but very valuable to

 - cover additional subject matter

 - strengthen exclusivity

-- invoke additional remedies in litigation
+- invoke additional remedies

-- standup if primary IPR becomes invalid and thus provide synergy and optimize legal
+- standup if primary IPR becomes invalid and thus provide synergy and optimize legal protection.